 This type of leave is counted toward the employee’s 12-week maximum of FMLA leave in a 12-month period.
 Employees requesting this type of FMLA leave must provide proof of the qualifying family member’s call-up or active military service before leave is granted.

-• A veteran who is undergoing medical treatment, recuperation or therapy for a serious injury or illness, and who was a member of the regular Armed Forces, National Guard, or Military Reserves at any time during the five-year period preceding the date on which the veteran undergoes that medical treatment, recuperation or therapy.
+- An honorably discharged or released veteran who is undergoing medical treatment, recuperation or therapy for a serious injury or illness, and who was a member of the regular Armed Forces, National Guard or Military Reserves at any time during the five-year period preceding the date on which the veteran undergoes that medical treatment, recuperation or therapy.

-Serious injury or illness means one that was incurred by a service member in the line of duty on active duty (or existed before the beginning of the member’s active duty and was aggravated by service in the line of duty on active duty in the regular Armed Forces, National Guard, or Military Reserves) that may render the service member medically unfit to perform the duties of his/her office, grade, rank or rating.
-In the case of a veteran, serious injury or illness means one that was incurred by a service member in the line of duty on active duty (or existed before the beginning of the member’s active duty and was aggravated by service in the line of duty on active duty in the regular Armed Forces, National Guard, or Military Reserves) and that manifested itself before or after the member became a veteran.
+Serious injury or illness: one that was incurred by a covered service member in the line of duty on active duty (or existed before the beginning of the member’s active duty and was aggravated by service in the line of duty on active duty in the regular Armed Forces, National Guard or Military Reserves) that may render the service member medically unfit to perform the duties of his/her office, grade, rank or rating.
+In the case of a covered veteran, serious injury or illness means one that was incurred by a service member in the line of duty on active duty (or existed before the beginning of the member’s active duty and was aggravated by service in the line of duty on active duty in the regular Armed Forces, National Guard or Military Reserves) and that manifested itself before or after the member became a veteran.

-Employees requesting this type of FMLA leave must provide medical certification of the family member or next of-kin’s injury, recovery or need for care from an authorized Department of Defense, Veterans Administration or TRICARE health care provider as defined in §825.15 of the Family and Medical Leave Act of 1993, as amended, and the U.S. Department of Labor’s FMLA Final Rule of March, 2013.
+Employees requesting this type of FMLA leave must provide medical certification of the family member, registered domestic partner, or next of-kin’s serious illness, injury, recovery or need for care from an authorized Department of Defense, Veterans Administration, TRICARE, or other health care provider as defined in §825.15 of the Family and Medical Leave Act of 1993, as amended, and the U.S. Department of Labor’s FMLA Final Rule of March, 2013.

-If a husband and wife or both registered domestic partners both work for Broward County and each wishes to take FMLA leave to care for a covered injured or ill service member, the husband and wife or both registered domestic partners may only take a combined total of 26 weeks of FMLA leave
+If both spouses or both registered domestic partners work for Broward County and each wishes to take FMLA leave to care for a covered injured or ill service member, both spouses or both registered domestic partners may only take a combined total of 26 weeks of FMLA leave.

 Use of Paid and Unpaid Leave: FMLA provides that, at the employee’s or employer’s option, certain kinds of paid leave may be substituted for unpaid leave.
 The law also permits the employer to require use of paid leave concurrently with FMLA.
 Broward County requires use of all applicable and available paid leave for an FMLA event prior to leave without pay.
 Contact Human Resources Division-Labor Relations Section at email@example.com or 954-357-6006 for further information regarding use of applicable accrued leave.